 Little and often: A small amount every day achieves much more than a lot on the day before your lesson.
-Even when you are short of time, practising a few tricky bits is better than no playing at all.
+Even when time is short, practising a few tricky bits is better than no playing at all.

 Encourage your child to remember to take their Practice Diary to the lesson.
-The tutor can then write down what and how you should practise.
+Their tutor can then write down what and how you should practise.

-Find a quiet place: where you will not be distracted.
+Help your child find a quiet place: where they won’t be distracted.

-Choose a convenient time: Try to set aside a regular time each day that works for you.
+Choose a convenient time: Try to set aside a regular time each day that works for your child.